deffcolony/boilerplates/terraform/kubernetes/readme.md

 Terraform will prompt for confirmation before creating any resources.
 Enter "yes" to proceed.

+5. Wait for Terraform to provision the resources.
+Once completed, it will display the output with any relevant information.

+6. You can now access and manage your deployed applications on the Kubernetes cluster.

 ## Cleaning Up

 To remove the deployed Kubernetes resources, run the following command: